sugarlabs/musicblocks/plugins/README.md

 a flow-block dictionary, an arg-block dictionary, a block dictionary, a globals dictionary, a palette dictionary, and color dictionaries.

 * `flow-block`: commands that are evaluated when a flow block is run;

 * `arg-block`: commands that are evaluated when an arg block is run;

 * `block`: new blocks defined in the plugin;

-* `globals`: globals that you can reference throughout your code (Please use a unique name for your globals -- by convention, we have been prepending the plugin name to global variables, e.g., weatherSecretKey for the secretKey used in the weather plugin.);
+* `globals`: globals that you can reference throughout your code.
+We discourage the used of globals, but we do provide a dictionary object where you can add objects you may want to share among the blocks that use your plugin.
+(If you do use a global, please use a unique name -- by convention, we have been prepending the plugin name to global variables, e.g., weatherSecretKey for the secret key used in the weather plugin.);

 * `palette`: icons (in SVG format) associated with the palette;

 * `fill-colors`: hex color of the blocks;

 * `stroke-colors`: hex color for stroke of the blocks;

 * `highlight-colors`: hex color of the blocks when they are highlighted.